 Counseling

-Here at LCU, we want to see each student succeed on a holistic level.
-One of the many benefits of becoming a LCU Wildcat is the availability of free counseling services on campus.
+Here at LCU, we want to see each student succeed holistically.
+One of the many benefits of becoming an LCU Wildcat is the availability of free counseling services on campus.
 The counseling center offers services to individuals, couples, and groups.
 Sessions typically last between 45-50 minutes.
-The counseling center is a judgment free zone where you can share personal concerns in private.
-Students can find the counseling center on the 2nd floor of Student Center next to the BCM.
+The counseling center is a judgment-free zone where you can share personal concerns in private.
+Students can find counseling services on the 3rd floor of the Student Center in the Student Life suite.

 Important phone numbers: